Gitty-McHubface/sdc-project3/README.md

 ## Approach

 My first attempt was to train Nvidia's [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316.pdf) model (see below) using the 4 laps of the track.
 The model was implemented in Keras using a mean squared error loss function and the Adam optimizer.
-It was trained for 5 epochs.
+It was trained for 5 epochs and the data was randomly shuffled.

 | Layer                                                        | Output Shape  |  Params  |
 |:-------------------------------------------------------------|:--------------|:---------|